improbable-eng/grpc-web/README.md

 ## Browser Support

-The `grpc-web-client` uses multiple techniques to efficiently invoke gRPC services.
+The `@improbable-eng/grpc-web` client uses multiple techniques to efficiently invoke gRPC services.
 Most modern browsers support the [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), which allows for efficient reading of partial, binary responses.
 For older browsers, it automatically falls back to [`XMLHttpRequest`](https://developer.mozilla.org/nl/docs/Web/API/XMLHttpRequest).

 The gRPC semantics encourage you to make multiple requests at once.
 With most modern browsers [supporting HTTP2](http://caniuse.com/#feat=http2), these can be executed over a single TLS connection.
 For older browsers, gRPC-Web falls back to HTTP/1.1 chunk responses.